-Shop 1212 uses organic GOTS certified cotton across its product range.
+Shop 1212 uses GOTS certified organic cotton across its product range.
 The cotton used is strong, tough, and not afraid to get dirty.
 It is breathable and doesn’t retain odours like oil-based fabrics which means you’ll save money, water, and energy.

 For every 1212 purchase made, the brand donates an item from the collection to Baby2Baby.
 This is a non-profit organisation that provides nappies, clothing and all basic necessities to low-income children.

 Since 2015, Minimori has been using the softest organic fabrics to make the highest-quality products.
-All pieces are thoughtfully crafted using sustainably sourced fabrics and manufactured in trusted factories.
+All pieces are thoughtfully crafted using sustainably sourced fabrics, and manufactured in trusted factories.

-In its first every swimwear range, Minimori uses recycled nylon which is breathable, lightweight, and moisture-wicking.
+In its swimwear range, Minimori uses recycled nylon which is breathable, lightweight, and moisture-wicking.
 The REPREVE Nylon used comes from pre-consumer textile waste that would otherwise go to landfills.
 Compared to regular nylon production, REPREVE uses 80% less water to make and the process emits 90% less CO2 into the air.